Back in 2001 Joel Spolsky wrote his classic essay “Good Software Takes Ten

 Hello World Marketing is about doing the same thing, but pretending that it’s useful.
 You’re supposed to be distracted into admiring how neatly a tool solves trivial problems, and forget about features you’ll need in real applications.
 HWM emphasises what can be done in the first five minutes, and downplays what you might need after several months.
 HWMed software is optimised for looking good in demos, and sounding exciting in blog posts and presentations.

-the early marketing for MongoDB.
-Notice the heavy use of hackathons, and that a lot of the marketing was
+early marketing for MongoDB.
+Notice the heavy use of hackathons, and that a lot of the marketing was about how “SQL

-advanced features of traditional databases.
-On the other hand, if you were wondering about those advanced
+features of traditional databases.
+On the other hand, if you were wondering about those advanced features, you could

 How I Find Good, Boring Software